AeroSteveO/Square-Digital-Download-Workflow/README.md

 # Contributing
-Contributions are welcome, submit a pull request and we'll take a look.
+Code and documentation contributions are welcome, submit a pull request and we'll take a look.